Parametrised noncommutative motives and equivariant cubical descent in algebraic K-theory: The theory of parametrised cubes

 \begin{example}[$G$--cubes and $C_2$--pushouts] Let $G$ be a finite group, $H\leq G$ a subgroup, and consider the case of $\baseCat=\orbit_G$.
 The $G$--category $w_*\underline{\Delta}^1= \prod_{G/H}\underline{\Delta}^1$ should then be thought of as the $|G/H|$--dimensional cube equipped with the $G$--action dictated by the one on $G/H$.
 For example, one would expect such a diagram to have $G$--fixed points only the initial and the final object, and the underlying diagram to be a $|G/H|$--cube.
 And indeed, we do have that $\eval_{G/G}(w_*w^*\underline{\Delta}^1)\simeq \Delta^1$ and $\eval_{G/e}(w_*w^*\underline{\Delta}^1)\simeq \prod_{|G/H|}\Delta^1$, as expected.
 In the rest of the article, we will be especially interested in the case when $|G/H|=2$.
 In this case, a $G$--diagram indexed by $(w_!w^*\underline{\ast})\tcone\subseteq w_*w^*\underline{\Delta}^1$ may be schematically represented as the datum

 where $A$ is a $G$--object, $B$ is a $H$--object, the maps $f$ are maps of $H$--objects $\res^G_HA\xrightarrow{f} B$, and the $G$--action on $G/H$ swaps the two copies of $f$'s.
-We will call the $G$--colimits of such diagrams \textit{$C_2$--pushouts} for reasons that we hope are clear given this schematic representation.
+We will call the $G$--colimits of such diagrams \textit{$C_2$--pushouts}.
 In the next section, we will give a formula to compute such $G$--colimits in terms of ordinary pushouts and indexed coproducts. \end{example}